Natan Schulte: 2022 Season

 To start off the 2022 LW season, Schulte faced eventual 2022 Champion Olivier Aubin-Mercier on April 23, 2022 at PFL 1.
 He lost the close bout via split decision.

 In the second regular season bout, Schulte faced Marcin Held on June 17, 2022 at PFL 4.
 He won the bout via unanimous decision, but didn't have enough points to advance to the playoffs.

 Schulte faced Jeremy Stephens on November 25, 2022 at PFL 10.
 Schulte won the bout in the second round, submitting Stephens by arm-triangle choke.

 2023 season

 Schulte faced Stevie Ray on April 14, 2023 at PFL 3.
 He won the fight via unanimous decision.

 Schulte faced Raush Manfio on June 23, 2023 at PFL 6.
 Schulte won via a unanimous decision in a fight that saw both men, who openly state to be best friends, refuse to engage.
 Following the fight, PFL suspended both fighters, saying in a statement that "All fighters in their PFL Fight Agreements agree to use their best efforts ... skills and abilities as a professional athlete to compete ... and defeat any opponent.
 It was very clear that Natan and Raush did not meet that contractual standard in yesterday’s bout."

+2026

+After almost 3-years hiatus, Schulte faced Jakub Kaszuba on March 28, 2026, at PFL Pittsburgh.
+He lost the fight via unanimous decision.

+Schulte faced Makkasharip Zaynukov on August 22, 2026, at PFL Tampa.
+He won the bout via unanimous decision.